PacificBiosciences/portello/docs/user_guide.md

 ## Secondary analysis on portello remapped output

 Portello remapped read output has been tested on DeepVariant and some other secondary analysis tools designed for conventional pbmm2-mapped BAM inputs.
-Results generally seem very good, but note the following suggestions:

-- **Enable use of supplementary reads** - A distinguishing features of portello remapped reads is that they retain very high quality alignments around SVs, so supplementary reads should be used in all cases.
-We note that this is not the default setting for the current (v1.9) DeepVariant release -- enabling it yields improved small variant recall and F1 scores.
+Results generally seem very good.
+DeepVariant, run with current best-practice models for conventionally mapped BAM inputs, typically shows slightly higher accuracy on portello BAMs.
+Although the primary benefits of assembly-based liftover are for structural variants and larger-scale events rather than small variant calling, this DeepVariant performance trend demonstrates that portello alignments are properly aligned in other contexts as well.

-- **Interpret the PS tag with care** - The PS tag in the portello output shows which contig each read was mapped to, and more specifically which split read segment of the contig it was mapped to.
+Note that although we recommend viewing portello alignments in IGV with reads grouped by the `PS` tag, we recommend that you **Interpret the PS tag with care**.
+The PS tag in the portello output shows which contig each read was mapped to, and more specifically which split read segment of the contig it was mapped to.
 When visualizing portello BAMs in IGV it is extremely useful to show a pseudo-phased view of the reads by grouping them on this tag.
 Note, however that each assembly algorithm has a different approach to contig contiguity through LOH regions, so a read segment with one PS tag is not equivalent to a single haplotype phase block, since it could continue through large LOH regions with possible phase switching.

 ## Other Notes

+### Processing of contig alignments

+Assembly contig alignments are processed through two major steps prior to being used for read liftover.
+This may lead to some important differences if viewing both the contig-to-reference alignments and portello liftover read alignments together.

+1. Repeated match trimming

+In the repeated match trimming step, we identify regions of the assembly contig which have been repeated aligned to different parts of the genome by minimap2.
+For each such region, we test which instance of the repeated region alignment has the highest gap compressed identity and trim this segment out of all other alignments.
+This ensures that each base of the assembly contig is mapped to no more than one base in the reference genome, and therefor, that each read going through the liftover process preserves this same property, so long as the read-to-assembly input alignment does as well.
+When following the portello best-practice protocols for input alignments, this will be the case, since pbmm2 is the recommended mapper for all read-to-assembly input.

+2. Joining colinear segments

+After repeated match trimming, portello identifies adjacent split alignment segments of the assembly contigs which are colinear, and joins these together.
+Joining such segments into one continuous alignment makes it easier to view the alignments in IGV and recognize that the phasing relationship across the split alignment segment gap.
+Such gaps are typically created by minimap2 at regions meeting its Z-drop criteria indicating punctuated sample divergence from the reference.
+Note that due to this joining step, the 'split read index' shown in the portello `PS` tag output refers to the index of the joined split alignment segments.

 ### MAPQ